You may have heard of Vitamin D, but do you really know what it is or why it is so important ... especially this time of year?

 You can develop osteoporosis as a result of changing hormones or because you’re lacking the proper levels of calcium and Vitamin D. Osteoporosis is a disease nobody wants to suffer from.

-One way to actively help prevent it is with a Liposomal Vitamin D supplement.
+One way that may actively help prevent it is with a Liposomal Vitamin D supplement.
 That way, you’re getting the Vitamin D you need, plus you’re increasing your body’s natural ability to absorb calcium.

 Cell growth – Along with bone growth, your cells also need Vitamin D in order to grow and function properly.